GhadaSaeed54/Educational-Management-System/README.md

 Educational Management System

-Overview
-The Educational Management System is a Python-based application designed to facilitate course management, assignment creation, grading, and solution submissions within an educational environment.
-It supports three main user roles: Doctor, Teaching Assistant (TA), and Student, each with specific permissions and functionalities.
+The Educational Management System is a Python-based application designed to facilitate the management of courses, assignments, and grades within an educational institution.
+It provides interfaces for doctors, teaching assistants (TAs), and students to interact with courses and assignments according to their roles.

-Components:
+Features
   Users:
-Doctor: Responsible for creating and managing courses, assignments, grading student submissions, and viewing solutions.
-Teaching Assistant (TA): Assists in courses by viewing course details, assignments, and providing support.
-Student: Enrolls in courses, submits solutions to assignments, and views their grades.
-Courses and Assignments:

-Course: Identified by a unique course code and managed by a Doctor.
-Contains multiple assignments.
-Assignment: Belongs to a specific course and includes attributes such as assignment name, correct answer, grades, and student solutions.

-System:
-Manages user authentication, course enrollment, assignment creation, and provides interfaces for different user roles.
-Functionalities

     Doctor:
-Creates and manages courses.
+      Create and manage courses.
-Creates assignments within courses.
+      Create assignments within courses.
-Adds grades to student submissions.
+      Add grades to student assignments.
-Views courses, assignments, and student solutions.

-Teaching Assistant:
+    Teaching Assistant (TA)
-Assists in courses assigned to them.
-Views courses they assist in.
-Views assignments within assisted courses.

-Student:
-Enrolls in courses.
+      Assist in managing courses.
+      View course details and assignments.

+    Student
-Views enrolled courses.
+      Enroll in courses.
+      View course details and assignments.
-Submits solutions to assignments.
+      Submit solutions to assignments.

+ Course Management
+     Create Course: Doctors can create new courses, assigning themselves as course instructors.
+     Manage Assignments: Assignments can be created within courses by doctors and TAs.
+     Enrollment: Students can enroll in courses managed by doctors.

+ Assignment Management
+    Create Assignment: Doctors and TAs can create assignments within courses.
+    Grade Assignments: Doctors can grade student submissions to assignments.
-Views grades received for assignments.
+    View Grades: Students and doctors can view grades for assignments.

+Installation and Setup: To run the Educational Management System, follow these steps:
+  1.Clone the Repository
+  2.Run the Application: Ensure you have Python 3.x installed.
+  3.Interact with the System:
+  Once logged in, follow the prompts to navigate through the system menus:
+  Create courses (for doctors).
+  Enroll in courses (for students).
+  Create assignments (for doctors and TAs).
+  Submit solutions and view grades (for students).

 Usage
-Signing Up:
-Choose user type (doctor, ta, student).
-Enter user ID, name, and email (valid email from Yahoo, Gmail, or Menofia.edu.eg).

-Signing In:
-Enter user type and user ID to log in.
+Sign Up: Choose your user type (doctor, TA, or student) and provide required details to sign up.
-Navigate through menus based on user role to access functionalities.

-Main Menu:
-Offers options for signing up, signing in, or exiting the system.

-Role-specific Menus:
-Doctor Menu: Manage courses, create assignments, and view course details.
-Teaching Assistant Menu: Assist in courses, view assisted courses, and their details.
-Student Menu: Enroll in courses, view enrolled courses, and manage assignments.

-Notes
-Permissions are strictly enforced (e.g., only doctors can add grades or view student solutions).
-Error handling is implemented for invalid inputs and unauthorized actions.
-Users interact with menus to perform actions based on their roles, ensuring secure and role-specific functionalities.
+Sign In: Log in using your user ID after signing up.
+Navigate Menus: Use numeric options to select actions such as creating courses, managing assignments, or viewing grade